Team-Games-Bond/Solace/README.md

 ![Team 35 Jira Kanban Board](<Documentation/Jira Kanban board.png>)
 ![Team 35 Gantt Chart](<Documentation/Team 35 Gantt Chart.jpg>)

+We initially developed a desktop version of the game.
+However, after our discussion with Allan, we decided to create an Android version as well.
+Please note that since the development was primarily geared towards desktop, the highest asset quality can be seen in that version.

 # Building
 ## Build Dependencies
 [![Godot](https://img.shields.io/badge/Godot-478CBF?style=for-the-badge&logo=GodotEngine&logoColor=white)](https://godotengine.org/download/) .NET Version 4.3